-If a customer organization has a CAF rate that is less than .75% for a specific task order award, the OASIS Program Office will notify the Contractor of the proper CAF rate to invoice the customer.
+If a customer organization has a CAF rate that is less than .75% for a specific task order award, the OASIS Program Office will notify the Contractor of the proper CAF rate to bill the customer.
 No later than January 15th of each calendar year, the OASIS Program Office will notify the Contractor if there are any changes to the CAF rate.

 G.3.2.
-Contractor Payment Reporting Module (CPRM)
+OASIS Management Module

-The specific system for all unclassified task order award, modification, invoice, and CAF payment data will be reported electronically through the CPRM system located within the GSA Assisted Acquisition Services (AAS) Business Systems Portal.
-For classified task orders please contact the OASIS SB Contracting Officer for further instruction.
-Do not send classified information to the OASIS Program Management Office.
+The specific system for all task order award, modification, invoice, and CAF payment data will be electronically through the OASIS Management Module (OMM) located within the GSA Assisted Acquisition Services (AAS) Business Systems Portal.